Manuscript Submission and Peer-review Process

 Following initial screening, the EIC will assign two reviewers who have expertise in the manuscript’s content area.
 Reviewers will assess the manuscript’s theoretical basis, appropriate use of methods (if empirical methods are used), discussion of implications, and overall contribution to the field of sustainable marketing.
 To facilitate the review process, author(s) are asked to provide two or three potential peer reviewers, who are not collaborators, but who are familiar with the manuscript’s content area.
 There is no guarantee that the names submitted by the author(s) will be selected.
 The peer-review process usually takes four to six weeks.

-The review process is double-blind, and the journal maintains the anonymity of the author(s) as well as the peer reviewers.
-If there is a potential conflict of interest affecting the ability of peer reviewers to provide an unbiased review of the manuscript, the peer reviewers must disclose the conflict of interest (see Conflicts of Interest Policy).
+Reviews are double-blind.
+That is, JSM maintains the anonymity of the author(s) as well as the peer reviewers.
+If there is a potential conflict of interest affecting the ability of peer reviewers to provide an unbiased review of the manuscript, peer reviewers must disclose the conflict of interest (see Conflicts of Interest Policy).
 The main goal of the peer review process is to add scientific value to the manuscript.
-Reviewers are required to submit their comments on a form report that includes general notes for the editor, and specific commentaries for the author(s).
+Reviewers are required to submit their comments in a document that includes notes for the editor, and specific recommendations for the author(s).